 Every year, I mentor (amazing) design students from “Les Gobelins” (Paris) and feel lucky to help them on topics like ethics, remote and inclusivity.

 I entered the design field doing flash banners and emails, then became a project manager/UX in a web agency.
 At some point, I decided to focus on information architecture and user-centric design to bring clarity in products and websites.
 I went freelance and still happily am!

-Today, I work within teams on selected projects + consulting.
+Today, I work within teams as a Lead Designer on selected projects + I do consulting.